Global Powers of Retailing 2023

-Deloitte’s Global Powers of Retailing 2022 report reviews the global economic scenario and its impact on the retailing industry.
-The report identifies the 250 largest retailers around the world based on publicly available data for FY2020 (financial years ending within the 12 months from 1 July 2020 to 30 June 2021), and analyzes their performance across geographies and product sectors.
+Deloitte’s Global Powers of Retailing 2023 report reviews the global economic scenario and its impact on the retailing industry.
+The report identifies the 250 largest retailers around the world based on publicly available data for FY2021 (financial years ending within the 12 months from 1 July 2021 to 30 June 2022) and analyses their performance across geographies and product sectors.
 It also provides a global economic outlook, looks at the fastest-growing retailers, and highlights new entrants to the Top 250.
 This year’s report also offers an assessment of retailers’ rising sustainability efforts.

 Gobal Powers of Retailing 2023